 It is difficult to answer the question "what will make me an acceptable candidate to Temple Law School?"
 Certainly, good grades and good LSAT scores are very helpful.
 Beyond the numerical factors, student activities, work or military experience, volunteer or community service, unique family circumstances are all factors that are considered.
 This list by no means, however, includes all of the factors considered by the Admissions Committee.

 Refer to Application Procedures for more information.
-You should pay particular attention to the section on our discretionary admissions program, Sp.A.C.E., which is designed to look at factors beyond GPA and LSAT.
+You should pay particular attention to the section on our discretionary admissions process, Sp.A.C.E., which is designed to look at factors beyond GPA and LSAT.

 No. Temple only offers admission to the Law School in the Fall semester of any year.
 We do not have midyear admissions in January.
 You must apply for the Fall semester of any year.
 The latest you can take the LSAT for admission in that same year is February.